genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 * **CRON_EXPRESSION** determines when the rule is evaluated.
 * **PROCESS_NAME** is the target process for the rule.
 When the rule is triggered, it will send a message to the process specified here.
 * **MESSAGE_TYPE** is the message that needs to be sent to the specified **PROCESS_NAME**.
-* **RESULT_EXPRESSION** is the values that will be sent as part of the transaction to the target PROCESS_NAME, we can leave RESULT_EXPRESSION empty as we are going to generate a report for all positions anyway.
+* **RESULT_EXPRESSION** is the value or values that will be sent as part of the transaction to the target PROCESS_NAME; we can leave RESULT_EXPRESSION empty, as we are going to generate a report for all positions anyway.

 #### 1. Configure the Evaluator

 An Evaluator is a process that runs cron jobs.
-To start, create a process called *GENESIS_EVALUATOR* and add it in the file **alpha-processes.xml** inside your project folder **server/jvm/alpha-config/src/main/resources/cfg** as the code below.
+To start, create a process called *GENESIS_EVALUATOR* and add it to the file **alpha-processes.xml** inside your project folder **server/jvm/alpha-config/src/main/resources/cfg** as the code below.

 ```xml
 <processes>